getapid/apid/site/content/blog/golang-authenticated-endpoint.md

 }
 ```

-We also need to define a `struct` which can hold the information we want in the token about the user.
+We also need to define a `struct` type which can hold the information we want in the token about the user.
 In JWT terms this is called the claims of the token.
 We will keep our claims simple.
-The claims will
+They will
-contain only the user's username and possibly some of the
+contain only the username and some of the
-[standard JWT claims](https://auth0.com/docs/tokens/jwt-claims#reserved-claims) (such as expiry time and audience)
+[standard JWT claims](https://auth0.com/docs/tokens/jwt-claims#reserved-claims) (such as expiry time).

 ```go
 import "github.com/dgrijalva/jwt-go"